Reducing Animal Testing

 Future of Reduction Methods in Animal Testing

 Reduction is probably one of the most promising areas in the sense that a great deal of progress has been made over the last decade.
 While the process itself is a difficult one in terms of developing reduction methods, it is particularly exciting and rewarding to view the results in terms of significant reductions in animals used for testing purposes.
 One reason it is such a difficult process is because there are so many tests required to assess a new substance.
 This means finding a suitable way to reduce the numbers of animals used while still obtaining a sufficient level of information.
 Validating the methods is similarly challenging and can be particularly time-consuming.
 The regulatory system in the United Kingdom (UK) is such that the approval process for a new method can be quite arduous.
 It can also take time following approval in one country for the rest of the world to accept and implement the specific reduction method.
-Still, finding successful reduction methods is vital to ensuring fewer animals are used and it is hoped that research in this area will yield more options for researchers who perform animal testing.Low Cost Business Energy with Great Service
+Still, finding successful reduction methods is vital to ensuring fewer animals are used and it is hoped that research in this area will yield more options for researchers who perform animal testing.Interested in Branding, a Website or Graphic Design?

 Re: Using Animals for Testing: Pros Versus Cons